-CLASSIFICATION DEFINITION RETENTION Academy For use by Recruit Academy staff & recruits only.
-2 years Administrative Hold Data related to an Internal Affairs investigation.
-2 years Arrest/Investigative/Evidence Data related to an in-custody arrest, investigation, or evidence thereof.
-2 years Call for Service/Public Contact Data related to a general call for service or community contact of interest.
-90 days Critical Incident Data related to a critical incident as defined in MTPD Policy 310.
-11 years Death or CSC Investigation Data related to any investigation of a death involving a homicide or criminal sexual conduct.
-25 years

-Motor Vehicle Flee/Use of Force Data related to a motor vehicle pursuit or use of force.
-6 years Test/Accidental/Non-Evidentiary Data that is a test, accidental, or has no evidentiary value.
+CLASSIFICATION DEFINITION RETENTION Uncategorized Data that is not labeled with one of the categories listed in this table.
+1 year Academy For use by Recruit Academy staff & recruits only.
+1 year Administrative Hold Data related to an Internal Affairs investigation.
+7 years Arrest/Cite/Investigative/Evidence Data related to an in-custody arrest, citation, investigation, or evidence thereof.
+7 years Call for Service/Public Contact Data related to a general call for service or community contact of interest.
+2 years Critical Incident/OIS Data related to a critical incident as defined in MTPD Policy 310.
+7 years Homicide/CSC/Arson/Death Investigation Data related to any investigation of a death involving a homicide, criminal sexual conduct, arson, or death of any variety.
+Until manually deleted Motor Vehicle Pursuit/Use of Force Data related to the pursuit of a vehicle or officer use of force as defined in MTPD Policies 300, 306, 308, and/or 309.
+7 years Pending Review Data that is awaiting review by a supervisor.
+7 years Test/Accidental/Non-Evidentiary Data that is a test, accidental, or has no evidentiary value.
 90 days Traffic/Accident Investigation Data related to a traffic stop or crash investigation.
-2 years
+7 years

-451.11.2 MULTIPLE RETENTION PERIODS
+451.7.2 MULTIPLE RETENTION PERIODS